 As you walk around the Jurong Lake Gardens, you’ll find a directory map scattered across the place.
 You can also go to their website to find the interactive map, where you can plan ahead on which attractions you wish to zone in on.

-Now that you know what new attractions and features are available, bookmark the Chinese and Japanese Gardens for your next nature expedition.
-Once done exploring, you can read about the many Lakeside food options that are either a short bus ride or stroll away.
+Now that you know what attractions, features, and places to eat are available, bookmark the Chinese and Japanese Gardens for your next nature expedition.

 For other cool nature spots, check out: